lsst-dm/dmtn-046/index.rst

 possible by replicating dimension tables and partitioning the fact table.

-In 2009, a Vertica Hadoop connector was implemented.
-This allows Hadoop developers to push down map operators to Vertica database, stream Reduce operations into Vertica [Vertica]_, and move data between the two environments.
+In 2009, a `Vertica Hadoop connector was implemented <https://web.archive.org/web/20091126154136/http://www.vertica.com/MapReduce>`_.
+This allows Hadoop
+developers to push down map operators to Vertica database, stream Reduce operations into Vertica, and move data between the two environments.

 Cons: